The Adventures of Tom Sawyer (1938 film): Cast

+Note: Many cast lists included an uncredited Spring Byington as Widow Douglas.
+However, Huck's adoption is not included in this version, and Byington's role does not appear to have survived editing.

 Production notes

 The Adventures of Tom Sawyer was the fourth film adaptation of the Twain novel, following versions released in 1907, 1917, and 1930, and this is the first filmed in Technicolor.

 H. C. Potter originally was signed to direct but was fired and replaced by Taurog after George Cukor declined the assignment.
 Cukor directed some scenes, but received no on-screen credit for his contributions.

 Tommy Kelly, a Bronx fireman's son, was selected for the title role through a national campaign waged by producer David O. Selznick, who later would conduct a similar search for an actress to portray Scarlett O'Hara in Gone with the Wind.
 According to a 1937 memo he sent to story editor Katharine Brown, he originally hoped to cast an orphan as Tom, feeling such a stunt would receive "tremendous attention and arouse such a warm public feeling that it would add enormously to the gross of the picture."
 Kelly failed to achieve the star status of fellow child actor Freddie Bartholomew, and after an inconsequential career he retired and later became a school teacher.